Top 17 Chicken Predators & What To Know

 What you can do about it: Gather your eggs regularly, move your feeders up off the floor and out of reach of the pests, use traps, and keep your property well-secured!
-Learn more by reading our article on how to banish rats from your coop.
+Learn more by reading our article on how to get rid of rats in chicken coop.

 #11.
 The Criminal: Bear